lwjohnst86/tagDiabetes/doc/manuscript.md

 # Abstract

+Word count: 249 / 250

+**Objective**:
+Although elevated serum triglyceride (TAG) is a well-described risk factor for type 2 diabetes (T2DM), few data are available regarding the role of the specific fatty acid composition within serum TAG (TAGFA) in the pathogenesis of T2DM.
+Our aim, therefore, was to examine longitudinal associations of TAGFA with insulin sensitivity (IS) and beta-cell function.

+**Research Design and Methods**:
+We used longitudinal data (3 visits over 6 years) from the Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort of adults (n=477) who were at-risk for diabetes at baseline.
+Glucose and insulin from an OGTT were used to calculate the Matsuda index (ISI), HOMA2-%S, the Insulinogenic Index over HOMA-IR (IGI/IR), and the Insulin Secretion-Sensitivity Index-2 (ISSI-2).
+Gas chromatography quantified TAGFA composition.
+Generalized estimating equations (GEE) adjusted for confounders and partial least squares (PLS) were used for the analysis.

+**Results**:
+The outcome variables declined by 14% to 27% over the 6-years.
+In the adjusted GEE models, four TAGFA (14:0, 16:0, 14:1n-7, 16:1n-7 as mol%) had strong negative associations with IS while others (e.g. 18:1n-7, 18:1n-9, 20:2n-6,
+20:5n-3) had strong positive associations.
+Few associations were seen for beta-cell function, except for 16:0 (negative) and 18:1n-7 (positive).
+PLS analysis indicated four TAGFA (14:0, 16:0, 14:1n-7, 16:1n-7) that are markers of de novo lipogenesis (DNL) clustered together and strongly predicted lower IS.
+These four TAGFA also correlated highly (r>0.4) with clinically measured TAG.

+**Conclusions**:
+We found that higher proportions of a cluster of four DNL TAGFA strongly predicted lower IS as well as hypertriglyceridemia.

 # Background

-Hypertriglyceridemia is an extensively studied and well known factor involved in the dysregulation of metabolic function and subsequent negative health outcomes [@Chehade2013a].
+Hypertriglyceridemia is an extensively studied and well described disorder in the dysregulation of metabolic function and subsequent negative health outcomes [@Chehade2013a].
-It is a component of the metabolic syndrome [@Alberti2009] and a strong risk factor for cardiovascular disease [@DAgostino2004a], in addition to it's role in metabolic dysfunction [@Verges2015a; @Kawano2013a].
-The measurement of circulating triacylglcerides (TAG) is commonly done during routine clinical visits as part of health assessment.
-However, clinically measured TAG is limited as it represents all the types of fatty acids within the TAG fraction as a single measure.
-Given the increasing appreciation for the role of the specific fatty acid composition on health outcomes, for instance with differences in associations of fatty acids within the PL lipid fraction [@Forouhi2014a; @Ma2015a] including an analysis from the PROMISE cohort [@Johnston2016a], there are relatively few studies that have explored this area of research in the TAG fraction.
+It is a strong risk factor for cardiovascular disease [@DAgostino2004a; @Verges2015a] and is involved in other metabolic disorders and phenomenon such as non-alcoholic fatty liver disease [@Kawano2013a], the metabolic syndrome [@Alberti2009], and the hypertriglyceridemic waist [@Lemieux2000a].
+Circulating triacylglceride (TAG) concentration is commonly measured during routine clinical assessment using enzymatic methods.
+However, clinically measured TAG is limited as it represents the full fatty acid spectrum within the TAG fraction as a summary measure.
+There is increasing appreciation for the importance of specific fatty acid composition profiles in different plasma fractions on various health outcomes [@Forouhi2014a; @Ma2015a; @Johnston2016a], however there are relatively few studies that have explored the impact of the fatty acid composition in the TAG fraction [@Rhee2011a; @Lankinen2015a].

-The interaction between TAG and insulin sensitivity is complex and has components of a feedback system [@Verges2015a].
+The interaction between TAG and insulin sensitivity is complex and involves components of a feedback system [@Verges2015a].
 Greater resistance to insulin in both the liver and muscle may result in greater production of TAG and secretion of lipoproteins that transport TAG [@Yu2012a].
-Likewise, greater TAG may contribute to metabolic dysfunction and lipotoxicity in various tissues, such as the beta-cells, and thus continuing the cycle [@Verges2015a].
-Given the complexity and temporal nature of the relationship, long term studies with multiple data collections are paramount to better understanding the underlying biology and subsequent risk.
+Likewise, greater TAG may contribute to metabolic dysfunction and lipotoxicity in various tissues, such as the beta-cells, and thus continue the cycle [@Verges2015a].
+Given the complexity and temporal nature of the relationship, long term studies with multiple data collection time points are paramount to better understanding the underlying biology and subsequent risk.

-While several prospective studies have documented a prospective association of hypertriglyceridemia with incident type 2 diabetes [@Chien2008a; @DAgostino2004a; @Schulze2009a], there are limited longitudinal studies [@Rhee2011a; @Lankinen2015a] that have examined the relationship between TAG and it's composition on the pathophysiological factors underlying diabetes, particularly in regard to beta-cell function.
-Our objective was to examine the longitudinal role of the specific composition of the serum TAG fraction on OGTT-derived measures of insulin sensitivity and beta-cell function compared to clinically measured TAG in an Canadian population at risk for diabetes.
+While several studies have documented prospective associations of hypertriglyceridemia with incident type 2 diabetes [@Chien2008a; @DAgostino2004a; @Schulze2009a], only a limited number of longitudinal studies [@Rhee2011a; @Lankinen2015a] have examined the relationship between TAG and its composition on the pathophysiological factors underlying diabetes, particularly on beta-cell function.
+Our objective was to examine the longitudinal role of the specific composition of the serum TAG fraction on OGTT-derived measures of insulin sensitivity and beta-cell function compared to clinically measured TAG in a Canadian population at risk for diabetes.

 # Subjects and Methods